Lithium tetramethylpiperidide

 Lithium tetramethylpiperidide (often abbreviated LiTMP or LTMP) is a chemical compound with the molecular formula LiC9H18N.
 It is used as a non-nucleophilic base, being comparable to LiHMDS in terms of steric hindrance.

 Synthesis

-It is synthesised by the deprotonation of 2,2,6,6-tetramethylpiperidine with n-butyllithium at −78 °C. Recent reports show that this reaction can also be performed 0 °C. The compound is stable in a THF/ethylbenzene solvent mixture and is commercially available as such.
+It is synthesised by the deprotonation of 2,2,6,6-tetramethylpiperidine with n-butyllithium, this is typically performed at −78 °C, although there are reports of it being performed at 0 °C. The compound is stable in a THF/ethylbenzene solvent mixture and is commercially available as such.

 Structure

 Like many lithium reagents it has a tendency to aggregate, forming a tetramer in the solid state.